bpucker/MybMonday/README.md

+### (52) MdMYB10 as betalain activator? ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Is the anthocyanin activator MdMYB10 able to activate the betalain biosynthesis when heterologously expressed in sugar beet? #MybMonday (details: )

+[Khademi et al., 2022](https://doi.org/10.1007/s13205-022-03120-7) transformed _MdMYB10_ into sugar beet to activate the betalain biosynthesis.
+MdMYB10 is a known regulator of the anthocyanin biosynthesis in apple that can bind its own promoter resulting in an autoactivation ([Espley et al., 2009](https://doi.org/10.1105/tpc.108.059329)).
+Anthocyanins and betalains are two of the most important pigment groups in plants.
+While anthocyanins are almost ubiquitous, betalains occur only in the Caryophyllales (reviewed by [Timoneda et al., 2019]( https://doi.org/10.1111/nph.15980)).
+Anthocyanins and betalains are considered mutually exlcusive, because no solid study was able to detect both pigments in the same plant during the last 50 years.
+MYBs (e.g. MYB75=PAP1) are usually used to activate the anthocyanin biosynthesis in biotechnological applications.
+The activation of the anthocyanin biosynthesis and the resulting pigmentation can be used as a screening marker when transforming plants.
+The PAP1 homolog in sugar beet was identified as a transcriptional activator of the betalain biosynthesis ([Hatlestadt et al., 2015](https://rdcu.be/cGV9u)).
+Kahademi et al. show that sugar beet plantlets harboring the _MdMYB10_ transgene showed pigmentation after 50 days when exposed to light.
+The authors conclude that the MdMYB10 activates the betalain biosynthesis, but also state that there is large variation between different transgenic lines.
+Unfortunately, the gene expression of the betalain biosynthesis genes was not analyzed.
+It seems that _MdMYB10_ was successfully expressed in sugar beet, but does it activate the betalain biosynthesis or is the betalain formation caused by a native regulator?
+The production of betalains was shown to have an inhibitory effect on bacterial grotwh.
+This inhibition was demonstrated with leaf extracts on an agar plate.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)